 What Are Lumber Grades?

 Lumber grades are classification systems used to evaluate timber based on factors such as knots, grain patterns, splits, warping, appearance, and structural characteristics.
 Higher grades generally contain fewer visible defects and may be preferred for appearance-focused projects.
+It is a standardized language that mills and yards use to communicate value.

 Lower grades are often more economical and can still perform very well when appearance is less important or when boards will be hidden within a structure.
 It’s not that one grade is “bad” — it’s that each grade has a sweet spot where it makes the most sense.
 A knotty board might look terrible on a coffee table but work just fine as part of a wall frame.